DiGard Motorsports: The No. 22 Miller car and Bobby Allison

-Allison raced with the team, driving the Miller High Life car, and won the 1983 NASCAR Winston Cup championship.
+Allison raced with the team, driving the Miller High Life car, and won the 1983 NASCAR Winston Cup championship, which would end up being their only title.
 He began driving Chevrolets in the first three races; in March, the team was denied access to nose pieces for their Monte Carlos as the Junior Johnson team was given primary access to parts.
 The team switched to Buicks it had run the previous season.
 In all, the No. 22 won six races in the 1983 season.

 But the team's finances continued to deteriorate.
 Allison won twice in 1984, but the team was inconsistent; it was involved supplying engines to the Curb Racing team driven by Richard Petty and the two teams were at loggerheads over provision of engines and payments; the team's deal with Curb ended after the 1984 Firecracker 400.

 The team entered a second car, for Greg Sacks, for the 1985 Firecracker 400.
 In what was a huge upset for the sport, Sacks won the race, but the entry of two cars violated Allison's contract with the team.
 The win resulted in Allison's departure, and was the beginning of the end for the team's time in Winston Cup competition.